TwilioDevEd/automated-survey-laravel/readme.md

 1. Clone the repository, copy the included `env.example` as `.env` and customize it to your needs.
 The application only requires a running database
+2. Use composer to install the app's dependencies by running `composer install` in the repo's root
-2. Run the database migrations using `php artisan migrate`.
+3. Run the database migrations using `php artisan migrate`.
 If the database is configured correctly in `.env` this will get you a working database
-3. In order to run the application you will need at least one survey.
+4. In order to run the application you will need at least one survey.
 The repository includes a sample survey you can use to test the application.
 Run `php artisan surveys:load bear_survey.json` to load a survey about bears into your database.